 The Advanced Placement Program is a collaborative effort among motivated students, dedicated teachers and committed high schools, colleges and universities that allows high school students to earn college credit or placement while still in high school.
 The corresponding exam for this course is the AP English Language and Composition Exam.
 Taking this exam is the expected outcome of taking this course; it is the culminating assessment.
 Additionally, students may take the AP English Language and Composition Exam without having taken the course.
 Although the specific college courses that AP credit will satisfy differ from college to college, each exam represents a year's college-level work (up to two semesters of credit).

 (Condensed and summarized from: http://apcentral.collegeboard.com)

-ENGLISH 11 - H, H2, Level 3
+ENGLISH 11 - H, CP 10 Credits (#03013, #03023)

-10 Credits (#03013, #03023, #03033) English 11 Honors may be taken as a dual enrollment course.

-All levels of this course (English 11H, English 11H2, and English 11) will explore similar topics, but the depth and pace of instruction will be adjusted according to the students' abilities, backgrounds, and needs.
+All levels of this course (English 11H and English 11CP) will explore similar topics, but the depth and pace of instruction will be adjusted according to the students' abilities, backgrounds, and needs.
 All courses will help students master the knowledge and skills articulated in the Massachusetts State Frameworks for grades 11 and 12 in reading literature, reading informational text, writing and research, speaking and listening, grammar, and vocabulary.
 This course explores the range of American literature from the colonial period to the present in a variety of genres: novels, short stories, plays, poems, essays, and biographies.
 Students will have the opportunity to sample major authors' works and, with the help of small and large group discussion, will become better acquainted with the major themes in American literature.
 Class instruction will help students to progress from factual reading to an understanding of more complex symbols and concepts.
 They will continue to develop the writing skills necessary to write literary analysis essays.
 Preparation for the SAT exam is included.
+This course will include a personal essay unit, resulting in a product which could be used as a college application essay.
 (Prerequisite: Teacher Recommendation required for English 11H)